 Mackay was instrumental in sending Ellen’s specimens of new discoveries onto the specialists in the relevant areas of botany across the British Isles, making her part of a community of people extending scientific knowledge.
 He posted her seaweeds to Dawson Turner in Yarmouth, England and this was the beginning of a hugely significant friendship between Dawson Turner and Ellen, conducted entirely through correspondence.

-In September 1807, Ellen writes to Mackay:
+In September 1807, Ellen wrote to Mackay:

 ‘All the plants you sent me are growing finely. … To what I have done since you last heard from me.
 I have been longing to tell you of all the sea plants I have got, of beauty and rarity.
 I shall begin with Fucus Wigghii of which I have got in the same spot at different times 6 or 7 plants and have more plentiful than at Yarmouth.
 I cannot be mistaken as to my plant being the one described by Mr Turner as he had the goodness to send me a plate [engraved drawing] of it.
 I would send you a specimen but it is too precious to cut for enclosing, and I shall give you at least 2 in the next parcel.’

-Being resident in the area and knowing it well, meant that Ellen knew where to go back to find plants again and saw them in all their stages of growth, and throughout the year.
+Being resident in the area and knowing it well, meant that Ellen knew where to go back to find plants again and she saw them in all their stages of growth, and throughout the year.
 She could also work around the weather conditions.
 She combined this local knowledge with attention to detail and perseverance on the identification of species and varieties.
 She was very generous in sharing her specimens and knowledge.
-In describing a Conferva (seaweed), Ellen writes:
+In describing a Conferva (seaweed), Ellen wrote:

 ‘Upon examining it closely in my little microscope I found it quite distinct and in fruit.
 I got but little of it and of that little send you the best and largest plants.
 It grows on small mussel shells.
 As I know the spot I found it growing now I can get more when we have spring tides with an easterly wind.
 Of what I have now remaining I shall spread some specimens for you, and shall take the very first opportunity the weather will allow to get a good number of them.’